openfin/openfin-example-window-animation/README.md

 # OpenFin How To: Hello World

-### Prerequisits
+### Prerequisites
 ####You will need:

-- A computer running Windows 8 or higher or a Mac running Parrallels, VirtualBox or similar, to allow Windows 8 or higher to be run.
+- A computer running Windows 8 or higher, or a Mac running Parallels, VirtualBox or similar, to allow Windows 8 or higher to be run.
 - A web browser, preferably Google Chrome.
 - A code editor of your choice.
 - An internet connection.

 ## 1. Create your web app

-### 1.1 Create a main html file
+### 1.1 Create a main HTML file
-First create a directory in the root of your project called 'src'.
-You may structure your project any way you see fit, this structure is not de rigueur for OpenFin.
-In 'src' we will create an html file to be the main app file and we will follow convention and call it 'index.html'.
-Add the following code to 'src/index.html' to create a minimal HTML page.
+First create a directory in the root of your project called **src**.
+You may structure your project any way you see fit; this structure is not de rigueur for OpenFin.
+In **src**, we will create an HTML file to be the main app file, and we will follow convention and call it **index.html**.
+Add the following code to **src/index.html** to create a minimal HTML page:

 ```
 <html>